 Have House Sparrows Invaded Your Bird House?

-A few dozen House Sparrows were brought to North America in the 1850s.
+A few dozen English House Sparrows were imported to North America in the 1850s.
 Just thirty years later, House Sparrows were already being considered a serious pest to agriculture and to native species of birds.
 By 1900, House Sparrows could be found in most of the continental US.

-How did that happen?
+How did that happen so fast?
 House Sparrows are fierce competitors and vigorous colonizers.
 Because they don’t migrate, they nest early; beating out native songbirds to your bird houses.
-In one season, a pair will raise up to four broods of five, count them, TWENTY new House Sparrows.
+In one season, a pair will raise up to four broods of five, making—count them—TWENTY new House Sparrows.

 House Sparrows will evict other species attempting to nest in their territory, by destroying eggs, killing nestlings, or even killing females that are incubating eggs.

 A male House Sparrow is more bonded with his nest site than his mate and will fiercely defend the nest and a small vicinity around it.

-House Sparrows should be discouraged from breeding in your nest boxes, otherwise they will only continue to increase and threaten our native species.
+House Sparrows must be discouraged from breeding in your nest boxes, otherwise they will only continue to rapidly increase and threaten our native species.